MarneeDear/tealsk12/PYTHON/functions/Intro.md

 ```

 `import` makes it possible to reference the `random` functions in your code.
-It is not automatically available.
+It is not automatically available. `random` is a pthon `library` of code that does a lot of `random` things.

 `randint` creates a random number between 1 and 10 including 1 and 10